openfaas/media/README.md

 You can also use the OpenFaaS logos to create your own SWAG / Stickers but should distribute them free of charge.

-If you are planning an event or meet-up, you can also order stickers form the manufacturer in bulk for a discount.
+If you are planning an event or meet-up then you can order stickers from the manufacturer (below) in bulk for a discount.

 ## Taglines & hashtags